-- C++ programming experience is required. - Basic knowledge on algorithm and data structure is essential. - Knowledge on linear algebra, probability and numerical methods is a plus. - Knowledge on compiler (bison/flex) might be useful. - Though not required, it is recommended that you have background knowledge on computer graphics.
+- C++ programming experience is required. - Basic knowledge on algorithm and data structure is essential. - Knowledge on linear algebra, probability, calculus and numerical methods is a plus. - Though not required, it is recommended that you have background knowledge on computer graphics.